apathy-ca/tools-portal/README.md

 - **Gzip compression** for better performance

 **Important**:
-- After making code changes, use `docker-compose up --build` to rebuild the Docker image
+- After making code changes, use `docker compose up --build` to rebuild the Docker image
 - For SSL setup, ensure your domain points to your server before running the setup script
 - Certificates are automatically renewed every 12 hours